Brad Wardell's site where he mouths off about technology, politics, religion, world affairs, and all sorts of politically incorrect topics.

 Similarly, I love Team Fortress 2.
 It is a great game.
 And you know what?
 If Valve created a new character I could play as for say $10 I'd buy it in an instant.
 I want more characters in TF2 to play as.
 But you know the reaction they'd get.
 They'd probably get flamed because the parasite-class would argue that they should get that for free because buying something once to them means that the developers are perpetual slaves to them after.

-Hopefully the entitlement class of consumers will either grow up or shut the hell up when it comes to bitching about the existence of stuff that isn't free.
 I understand that we all want to keep from getting nickled and dimed but one assumes that we can make our own judgments as to whether something is worth it or not and allow others to make the same judgment.

 Comments (Page 1)